duglin/helloworld/README.md

 http://helloworld-default.v06.us-south.containers.appdomain.cloud
 ```

-As should be clear from the first two arguments this `kn` command is creating
+As should be clear from the first two arguments, this `kn` command is creating
 a service.
 The next argument is the service name (`helloworld`) and
 then we give it the name/location of the container image to use.

 Once the command is done, you'll see that it shows you the URL where the
 service is available.
 IKS will automatically configure the networking
 infrastructure for you and give you a nice DNS name so you don't need
-to do anything of that yourself.
+to do any of that yourself.

 With that URL you can now hit (curl) it: